awsdocs/amazon-rekognition-developer-guide/doc_source/security-iam-awsmanpol.md

 `AmazonRekognitionServiceRole` allows Amazon Rekognition to call Amazon Kinesis Data Streams and Amazon SNS services on your behalf\.

 You can attach the `AmazonRekognitionServiceRole` policy to your IAM identities\.

+If using this service role, you should keep your account secure by limiting the scope of Amazon Rekognition's access to just the resources you are using\.
+This can be done by attaching a trust policy to your IAM service role\.
+For information on how to do this, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 **Permissions details**